0xe7/WonkaVision/README.md

 * `/dump` - To be run on servers/workstations, dumps session data with associated Kerberos tickets
 * `/analyze` - Run against a directory containing all of the dump files, analyzes all sessions and tickets within the dumps, generates scores and writes to the event log

-WonkaVision has the following dependancies:
+WonkaVision has the following dependencies:

 * Newtonsoft.Json - For serializing/deserializing json objects
 * dnMerge - For merging the Newtonsoft.Json DLL into a single binary for easier deployment when dumping tickets